 Draw the Circle Wide

-Draw the Circle Wide works to express the love of Christ for all members of the LGBTQ community, advocate for equality in all facets of society, and call for full inclusion in the United Methodist Church.
+Draw the Circle Wide works to express the love of Christ for all members of the LGBTQ community, advocate for equality in all facets of society, and celebrate full inclusion in the United Methodist Church.

 Events